 It's also important to keep the same sleep routine even if there are different people caring for the child.

-Ideally, televisions, computers and phones should be kept out of the bedrooms — theirs and yours.
+The National Sleep Foundation recommends turning off all televisions, computers and smartphones — theirs and yours — at least 1 hour before bedtime.
 While a child may seem calm watching TV, the blue light can impact a person's ability to fall asleep.

 Electronics can even shorten the amount of time kids sleep.
 "Texting is a big part of our culture now, and many teens will check their phones in the middle of the night," Patwari says.

-If your teen or preteen is falling asleep at school or showing signs daytime sleepiness, make an agreement that phones are turned off at bedtime and put in another room until morning.
+If your teen or preteen is falling asleep at school or showing signs daytime sleepiness, make an agreement that phones are turned off at bedtime and, if possible, put in another room until morning.

 Physical activity and playtime is important for overall health, but it's best to schedule exercise before dinnertime.